eddwebster/football_analytics/README.md

 The following Shiny App from Lars Maurath is a great tool for looking up publications [[link](https://larsmaurath.shinyapps.io/soccer-analytics-library/)].

 #### 2021
 *    [Making Offensive Play Predictable Using a GCN to Understand Defensive Performance in Socce](https://o7dkx1gd2bwwexip1qwjpplu-wpengine.netdna-ssl.com/wp-content/uploads/2021/04/1617733444_PaulPowerOffensivePlaySoccerRPpaper-1.pdf) by Paul Power, Michael Stöckl, and Thomas Seidel for Opta Pro Forum 2021.
-See the accomanpying talk on Vimeo [[link](https://player.vimeo.com/video/534338154)]; and
+See the accomanpying talk on Vimeo [[link](https://player.vimeo.com/video/534338154)];
+*    [Leaving Goals on the Pitch: Evaluating Decision Making in Soccer]() by Maaike Van Roy, Pieter Robberechts, Wen-Chi Yang, Luc De Raedt, and Jesse Davis.
+See the accompanying blog post [[link](https://dtai.cs.kuleuven.be/sports/ssac21/)] and research poster [[link](https://dtai.cs.kuleuven.be/sports/ssac21/MaaikeVanRoyLeavingGoalsRPposter.pdf)];
 *    [Evaluating Soccer Player: from Live Camera to Deep Reinforcement Learning](https://arxiv.org/pdf/2101.05388.pdf) (2021) by Paul Garnier and [Théophane Gregoir](https://twitter.com/_TheoGreg).
 See the [`nayra`](https://github.com/DonsetPG/narya) library for code.

 #### 2020